merely-useful/r-rse/CONTRIBUTING.md

 with the PDF output.
 TODO: This will probably be automated and you won't need to think about this.

+- Write functions as `function_name()`, folders as `folder-name/`, and packages as `{packagename}`.
+At least for the functions and packages, when formatted this way they get automatic linking through bookdown (as HTML only).

 ### Language-related

 - Write in plain, international Simplified English (i.e. American compared to British).